-9th & New Hampshire TDD

-The 9th & New Hampshire TDD was approved in July 2012.
+9th & New Hampshire TDD The 9th & New Hampshire TDD was approved in July 2012.
 The district began generating TDD sales tax in 2015.
 The first \$850,000 of district TDD revenues will go toward paying back bonds for the 10th & New Hampshire parking garage.
-After reaching that threshold, reimburse Developer-paid public infrastructure expenses.
+After reaching that threshold, additional TDD revenues will reimburse Developer-paid public infrastructure expenses.
 Reimbursement records are provided in Appendix B.